-In exploiting UV-R related variation, the present study is also related to the recent study by Andersen et al. (2015), which documents a detrimental impact from the level of UV-R on contemporary prosperity.
-As shown below, our risk-of-vitamin-D-deficiency measure remains significant when the channel explored in Andersen et al. is filtered out.
+Finally, by exploiting UV-R related variation, the present study is related to the recent study by Andersen et al. (2016), who document a detrimental impact from the level of UV-R on contemporary prosperity.
+As shown below, our risk-of-vitamin-D-deficiency measure remains significant when the channel explored in Andersen et al. (2016) is filtered out.

 The rest of the paper is structured as follows.
-Section 2 outlines the theory behind the present study.
+Section 2 details the theory behind the present study.
 Section 3 provides the cross-country analysis, whereas Section 4 revisits the hypothesis by employing data pertaining to US states.
-Section 4 also contains evidence on the mechanism, which we believe is driving the main results.
+Section 4 also presents evidence on the mechanism that we believe drives the main results.
 Finally, Section 5 concludes.